Advice & support

 The government has told Integrated Care Boards to reduce their running costs by 50% between October and December 2025 and move towards acting ‘primarily as strategic commissioners’.

-• The Blueprint says ICBs should reduce spending to an average of £18.76 per head of population across each of the seven English regions, suggesting an overall cut in running costs of less than the 50% first announced.
+- The blueprint says ICBs should reduce spending to an average of £18.76 per head of population across each of the seven English regions, suggesting an overall cut in running costs of less than the 50% first announced.

-• The Blueprint identifies some functions and responsibilities for transfer to providers or into reconfigured regional set-ups.
+- The Blueprint identifies some functions and responsibilities for transfer to providers or into reconfigured regional set-ups.

-Unions nationally are raising concerns about:
+Nationally, unions are raising concerns about:

 Members must join MiP before any formal change programme starts to ensure they can access the union’s support.